andrewcooke/Drawing.jl/README.md

   centred=false)` intializes a Cairo context as above, but with the pixel sizes inferred from the paper size (eg "a4"), dpi and orientation.

+* `Paper()` initializes a Cairo context with "a4" sized paper, using the default values above.

 ### Output Attributes

 TODO